Verdiss/TI-Economic-Equalization-Overhaul/README.md

 ### Version History
+0.1.3 - 2022-10-17:

+-Changed IP costs of knowledge, unity, and military investments to 1, which fixes a math error causing these investments to be 2 or 3 times weaker than intended

+-Doubled the impacts to democracy, unrest, military tech, cohesion, and inequality of all investments.
+This reflects a change in mod goals to mirror the behavior of larger vanilla nations as opposed to smaller

+-Knowledge effects to democracy and education only improved by 33% this patch, as they were buffed 50% in an earlier patch

+-Slightly increased GDP growth, and slightly increased the benefit of high education on GDP growth

+-Increased yearly funding gain from the funding investment from 0.2 to 0.3, as it felt far too weak

+-Greatly increased effects of most events that grant investment completions

 0.1.2 - 2022-10-16:

 -Increased global research amounts by 30%, and increased impact from high education values, to better capture vanilla research values for large/developed nations